life insurance rates by age chart in canada

 Whole Life Insurance Rates By Age

-Here are some sample annual premiums for whole life policies at different age groups to showcase how rates rise with age.
+Below are sample annual premiums for whole life policies across age groups to illustrate how rates increase with age.

 Applicants in their 20s